Eligibilty and Suitability

 The criteria are:

-- A sole applicant, where the authority is satisfied that in the particular circumstances the adoption is desirable and in the best interests of the child.
+- A sole applicant, where the Adoption Authority of Ireland is satisfied that "in the particular circumstances the adoption is desirable and in the best interests of the child".

 In addition you should note the following

 - Be at least 21 years of age if the child is not a relative.
 If the child is to be adopted by the natural father or mother, or a relative of the child, only one must have attained the age of 21years.

 - While there is no upper age limit, age and health are important and will be taken into consideration.

 - Be ordinarily resident in the State and must have resided in the State for at least one year before the date of the making of the Adoption Order.

 In order to be suitable to adopt applicants have to meet the requirements of Section 33 and 34 of Adoption Act and must be:

 - A suitable person to have parental rights and duties in respect of the child and